VirtualBrainLab/vbl-docs/source/ephys_link/installation_and_use.md

 ### Prerequisites

 1. Python 3.10+ and pip.
-2. An **x86 Windows PC is recommended** to run this server.
+2. An **x86 Windows PC is required** to run the server.
     1. The server has been verified to work well with Sensapex devices on Windows.
-This is unverified for Linux and macOS.
+It has not been bundled with libraries for Linux and macOS.
 However, developing the server is possible on other OS's.
 3. For Sensapex devices, the controller unit must be connected to a Windows PC via an ethernet cable.
 A USB-to-ethernet adapter is acceptable.